 What this means is that you can trade without fear of incurring additional charges on your trading.
 They also operate with very low non-trading fees; you can leave your account inactive for a while without your charges building up to a very huge amount.
 There is also no withdrawal fee, even if your account has been inactive.
 If you are an RBC client, you also don’t have to worry about withdrawal fees too.
-There are no charges attached to withdrawals as long as you a client.
+There are no charges attached to withdrawals as long as you are a client.

 RBC does have a couple of fees that are on the high side.
 The first to take note of is that they charge very high option fees.
 There is also an account fee that you can be charged if your balance is below CAD 15000.